 We are a group of volunteers working year-round to produce an annual film festival that brings stories of immigrants and refugees to Capital-area audiences.

-Now in its eighth year, the Immigration Film Festival (IFF) began as an initiative of the Washington Ethical Society, a nonprofit, humanistic religious congregation.
+Now in its tenth year, the Immigration Film Festival (IFF) began as an initiative of the Washington Ethical Society, a nonprofit, humanistic religious congregation.
+This year IFF was taken over by, KAMA DC, which is a grassroots organization in Washington, DC that provides a platform for immigrants in the DMV area to share their skills and stories.
 IFF partners with several organizations across the DMV to screen films and support audiences in taking action.
 All donations are 100% tax free and dedicated exclusively to IFF.

 WHAT WE DO

 Our goal is to tell the story of global immigration through the art form of film and to humanize the plight of immigrants and refugees by sharing their stories.
 In doing this, we seek not only to entertain but also to inform our audiences and, in partnership with organizations, provide the means by which our audiences can take action to correct the injustices that can force people to leave their homes and the dislocations that can result from migration.

 January – The Immigration Film Festival once again decides to partner with the International Cinema Series and be a part of Films Across Borders: Stories of Women.
 As our mission is focused on immigration, we screened films whose main themes are about BOTH women and immigration.

 January – In partnership with the International Cinema Series, the IFF joins several organizations under the unifying banner of Films Across Borders: Stories of Migration.